hue881/hue881.github.io/mcs/2026/summer/account/index.md

 **Subject:** 2 quick setup steps before [child]'s coding class starts [date]! 💻

-Hi Everyone!
+Hi!
 We're so excited to start in 2 days 😊 So your child can save their projects and jump into Scratch on day one, please set up two free accounts before then.
 Both are quick — here's exactly how:

 ### 1. Google account (to save projects to Google Drive)